o3de/o3de.org/content/docs/userguide/gems/cloud-canvas/defect-reporter-cgp.md

 **To change the display category for an existing field**
 + Click the **Display Category** drop\-down menu\.

-## Creating Custom Data Collection Fields<a name="cloud-canvas-cloud-gem-defect-reporter-cgp-custom-data-collection-fields-creating"></a>
+## Creating Custom Data Collection Fields {#cloud-canvas-cloud-gem-defect-reporter-cgp-custom-data-collection-fields-creating}

 On the **Client Configuration** tab, you can define a custom defect report field for client users\.